evinism/buttery/readme.md

-# Sur: Minimalistic cross-language DSL for defining RPCs
+# Butter: Minimalistic cross-language DSL for defining RPCs

-### Warning: Sur is still in pre-alpha and is not (yet) suitable for production use.
+### Warning: Butter is still in pre-alpha and is not (yet) suitable for production use.
 It CAN be used for side projects and game jams if you're feeling a hint brave.

-Sur aims to be a minimalistic cross-language DSL for defining RPCs and channels.
+Butter aims to be a minimalistic cross-language DSL for defining RPCs and channels.
 It's essentially a proto / grpc replacement for modern webstacks, with low barrier to entry and easy integration into existing products.
-Sur is specialized for use over http(s) and websockets, but should technically be transport-layer agnostic.
+Butter is specialized for use over http(s) and websockets, but should technically be transport-layer agnostic.

-### Scope of Sur
+### Scope of Butter

-Sur aims to provide:
+Butter aims to provide:

 1. A lightweight language for defining over-the-network APIs.
 2. First-class support for full duplex communication.